Louise Diane d'Orléans: Marriage

 After being baptised on 19 January 1732 by the Cardinal of Rohan (then the Grand Almoner of France), she married the Prince of Conti three days later, on 22 January.
 The marriage ceremony took place at the Palace of Versailles.
 Louise was then fifteen years old.
 At her wedding, her Condé cousin, Élisabeth Alexandrine de Bourbon, had the honour of holding her train.

 After the marriage, she became known at court as Her Serene Highness, the Princess of Conti.
 Her husband had succeeded to the Conti title in 1727 upon the death of his father Louis Armand II, Prince of Conti.
 In 1734, Louise gave birth to a son, heir to the Conti name, and, in 1736, to a second child who died at birth.

 Death

 Louise died in childbirth on 26 September 1736 at Issy, outside Paris.
 She was buried at the Saint-André-des-Arcs church.
 At her death, due to the Queen Marie Leszczyńska being otherwise engaged, the queen sent Louise's cousin Marie Anne de Bourbon (Mademoiselle de Clermont) to represent her at Issy.
-According to tradition the heart of the young princess was removed and enterred in the church of Val-de-Grace.
+According to tradition the heart of the young princess was removed and interred in the church of Val-de-Grace.

 Her only surviving son, Louis François Joseph, was the last Prince of Conti.